On the Crossing Numbers of Cartesian Products of Small Graphs with Paths, Cycles and Stars: New Results

-\begin{proof}Each of the results has been confirmed by Crossing Number Web Compute \cite{chimaniwiedera2016,chimaniwiederasite2016}, an exact solver designed to handle sparse instances of small to moderate size.
-The proof files are available upon request from the corresponding author.\end{proof}
+\begin{remark}To verify that the numbers provided in Table \ref{tab-small} are correct, we have submitted each graph to Crossing Number Web Compute \cite{chimaniwiedera2016,chimaniwiederasite2016}, an exact solver designed to handle sparse instances of small to moderate size.
+The proof files are available upon request from the corresponding author. \end{remark}